 What is an Interest Rate Collar?

-For a Borrower who enters into a Zero Cost Collar, a known maximum interest rate payable (Cap strike rate) will be established at the cost of agreeing to pay a known minimum rate (Floor strike rate).
+A Borrower who enters into a Zero Cost Collar establishes the maximum interest rate payable (Cap strike rate) at the cost of agreeing to pay a known minimum rate (Floor strike rate).
 Between those two levels, the cost of finance will remain on a floating rate basis over the agreed period of time.

 How does it work?

-- It provides the Borrower with a pre-agreed maximum rate of interest
+- The Borrower benefits from a pre-agreed maximum rate of interest

-- It provides the Borrower with the flexibility to benefit from low floating rates down to the minimum floor level
+- The Borrower has the flexibility to benefit from low floating rates down to the minimum Floor level

 - Unlike a Cap, a Collar can be structured such that there is no upfront premium cost

-- There may be additional costs arising on early termination due to the Borrower having to buy back the Floor.
-The Borrower will, however, be entitled to receive any residual value attributable to the Cap
+- On early termination, if the Borrower has to buy back the Floor they may incur additional costs.
+However, they will be entitled to receive any residual value attributable to the Cap

-- If the floating rate fails to rise above the Cap strike rate and / or remains below the Floor strike rate during the tenor of the Collar, the Borrower may feel that no value was received
+- If the floating rate fails to rise above the Cap strike rate and/or remains below the Floor strike rate during the tenor of the Collar, the Borrower may feel they received no value

 Interest Rate Collar example: